postmanlabs/labs-docs/src/pages/docs/api-security/token-scanner.md

 * Change the workspace visibility to Public.
 * Share a collection or environment to a public workspace.
-* Make changes to a collection or environment that is present in a public workspace.
+* Make changes to a collection or environment that's present in a public workspace.
-* Author new documentation for a Postman Collection and make it public.
+* Write new documentation for a Postman Collection and make it public.
 * Make any changes to publicly available Postman documentation.

 Scan results are displayed in [Security audit reports](/docs/designing-and-developing-your-api/view-and-analyze-api-reports/#security-audit-reports) on the **Reports** section of the web dashboard.

 ## Supported tokens

 The Token Scanner will scan a variety of tokens by default.
-You can also add your team's proprietary third-party app tokens that are not supported yet using [custom alerts](#custom-alerts).
+You can also add your team's proprietary third-party app tokens that aren't supported yet using [custom alerts](#custom-alerts).

 ### Default alerts